Skip to main content

 crewship system onboarding status

 Show whether onboarding is complete for the current user.
 Hits GET /api/v1/onboarding/status.
-Output is always JSON.
+Output defaults to JSON (the raw API payload); --format yaml/ndjson is honored.

 crewship system onboarding setup